PlumpMath/DesignPatterns-388/readme.md

 * Defers object creation to multiple factories that share an interface
 * Derived classes implement or override the factory method of the base

+**Advantages:**
+* Eliminate references to concrete classes
+  * Factories
+  * Objects created by Factories
+* Factories can be inherited to provide even more specialized object creation
+* Rules for object initialization is centralized

+**Disadvantages:**
+* May need to create a factory just to get a concrete class delivered
+* The inheritance hierarchy gets deeper with coupling between concrete factories and created classes

 #### Structural Patterns